-My first book, Trapped: My Life with Cerebral Palsy is an Amazon international bestseller (Skyhorse Publishing, ISBN: 1628737611).
-I have adapted Trapped for radio and am writing the stage play.
+Her memoir Trapped: My Life with Cerebral Palsy is an Amazon international bestseller (Skyhorse (2016) ISBN 978-1-510704121).
+She has adapted Trapped for radio and is writing the stage play.

-I worked as a solicitor for ten years before turning to my first passion, writing.
-I wrote Trapped so that others can understand how challenging it is, to maintain the appearance of a “normal” life with a disability.
+Fran was born premature and disabled in the Congo in 1965.
+In 1972 she returned to Scotland where she faced painful orthopaedic operations and later spent eight years at boarding school.
+She worked as a solicitor for ten years before turning to her first passion, writing.
+She wrote Trapped so that others can understand how challenging it is, to maintain the appearance of a "normal" life with a disability.

 Key areas of expertise include:

 - Common misunderstandings around disability.